Pinterest Hidden ImagePinterest Hidden Image

 One of Kristin Hannah’s best books, The Great Alone‘s moody Alaska setting sets the stage for one extremely emotional love story.
 This is a book of family, love, and survival set in a harsh climate.
 While teen Leni’s family grapples with the PTSD of her father, Ernt, a recent POW in Vietnam, she befriends the local Matthew.

 As the long and brutal winter approaches, Leni’s friendship blossoms into more.
-At the same time, life becomes a battle against nature in a series of very dramatic and consequential events.
+At the same time, life becomes a battle against nature in a series of dramatic and consequential events.

 The Great Alone has stayed with me since I first read it.
-On numerous occasions, I have searched โ€œAlaska 1970sโ€ to get a clear picture of the alluring state that became the backdrop for 13-year-old Leni’s love life.
+I have searched โ€œAlaska 1970sโ€ on numerous occasions to get a clear picture of the alluring state that became the backdrop for 13-year-old Leni’s love life.

 Related Post: The Great Alone Review